horizon-research/Overcoming-NSP-Noise/README.md

 This image is 13.87 percent your coffee.
 ...
 ```
-*To be fair* this might not have been my coffee, and how would the computer know?
-It doesn't have my name on it.
+*To be fair* this has only been run 50 times. *Perhaps* more epochs are needed or simply a bigger sample space.

 ### Works Cited :
 > Dynamic Temperature Management of Near-Sensor Processing for Energy-Efficient High-Fidelity